apparebit/demicode/README.md

   * Run `--with-curation` and `--with-…` other **carefully selected groups of graphemes**.
 Or provide your own graphemes as regular command line arguments.
 Both literal strings and Unicode's `U+…` notation are acceptable.
+    Quote several `U+…` forms to group them into a grapheme.
   * **Automatically download necessary files** from the [Unicode Character Database](https://unicode.org/ucd/) (UCD) and [Common Locale Data Repository](https://cldr.unicode.org/) (CLDR) and then cache them locally.
-  * **Automatically detect the most recent version of UCD and CLDR**.
-The latter provides names only and hence doesn't support any other versions.
+  * **Automatically detect the most recent version of the UCD and the CLDR**.
+    Since CLDR data serves one, non-normative purpose only, emoji sequence names, demicode always utilizes the latest version.
 But `--ucd-version` lets you pick older UCD versions at will.
   * **Page output** while also adjusting to terminal size changes just before rendering the next page.